ImageMagick/Usage-Markdown/anim_basics/index.md

 To do this we need to tighten the definition of a 'Cleared Frame Animation' slightly.
 Specifically we need to make sure all the disposals are set to '`Previous`' (which is already the case in our example).
-If that is done, then you can just pre-pend a image (with a zero delay) to underlay a background.
+If that is done, then you can just pre-pend an image (with a zero delay) to underlay a background.

 For example lets place our bunny on some grass....